-Ken Fisher is the founder, CEO, and Chairman of Fisher Investments.
-The multi-billion dollar money management firm serves both institutional and high net worth individuals across the US, UK, and Canada.
+Ken Fisher is the founder of Fisher Investments, an independent fee-only money management firm serving both institutional and high net worth individuals across the US, UK, and Canada.

-Ken Fisher is the author of eight books, which include four New York Times bestsellers: 2010's Debunkery, 2009's How to Smell a Rat, 2008's The Ten Roads to Riches, and 2006's The Only Three Questions That Count.
+Ken Fisher is the author of eleven books, which include four New York Times bestsellers: 2010's Debunkery, 2009's How to Smell a Rat, 2008's The Ten Roads to Riches, and 2006's The Only Three Questions That Count.
 In 1984, his Super Stocks was that year's best-selling stock market book.
 Others include 1987's The Wall Street Waltz and 1993's 100 Minds That Made the Market, both re-released in 2007 by John Wiley & Sons.
-His most recent book is Markets Never Forget.
 Some of these books have been translated into German, Portuguese, Chinese, Japanese, Korean, Indonesian, Romanian, and Thai.

-Additionally, Ken Fisher has penned a monthly investing column called "Portfolio Strategy" for Forbes magazine for over 28 years and continues to do so.
+Additionally, his prestigious Forbes "Portfolio Strategy" column ran from 1984 to 2017, making Ken the longest continuously running columnist in the magazine’s history.
 Ken has also been published and/or featured in many finance and business periodicals in the US, UK, and Germany.
 He was recently named by Investment Advisor magazine as one of the industry's 30 most influential people over the last 30 years in its IA-30-30 list.

 Aaron Anderson has been with Fisher Investments since 2005 and is a member of the IPC.
-Aaron is responsible for management of the Capital Markets Research Team, as well as conducting global macroeconomic and capital markets research at the firm.
+Aaron the Sr. Vice President of Research and oversees global macroeconomic and capital markets research at the firm.
 He has been a guest lecturer at the Haas School of Business at the University of California, Berkeley.
 He has written two books, including Own the World: How Smart Investors Create Global Portfolios.
 He has also served as a Capital Markets Research Analyst, Innovation Manager, and contributing editor of MarketMinder.com.
 Prior to joining Fisher Investments, Aaron worked at Deutsche Bank Alex.
 Brown as an Assistant Vice President.
 He holds BS degrees in Geophysics from the University of California and Applied Economics from the University of San Francisco.

 Michael J. Hanson is an experienced research analyst, author, and lecturer.
-He is currently an Institutional Group Manager at Fisher Investments, where he's worked since 2002.
-He writes the Investing IQ blog and is also a recurring columnist at Fisher Investments' e-zine, MarketMinder.com.
+He is currently a Research Group Manager at Fisher Investments, where he's worked since 2002.
 Prior to joining Fisher Investments, he worked at Bear, Stearns & Co.
 Inc. as a Corporate Finance Analyst in its Global Technology Group.
 Michael is the author of five books, including 20/20 Money in 2009 from Fisher Investments Press/Wiley Publishing.
 He speaks regularly around the country on a variety of topics ranging from economics to psychology and has been a lecturer at the Haas School of Business at the University of California, Berkeley, where he has taught topics in investment management over the past three years.
 He completed his undergraduate degree in Economics at Claremont McKenna College, holds a doctorate degree from Pacifica Graduate Institute in the field of Mythological Studies with an emphasis in Psychology.

 Philip Fisher was born in San Francisco in 1907 and, after dropping out of the newly established Stanford Graduate investment program, began his career in 1928 as a securities analyst for the Anglo-London Bank in San Francisco.
 After four years, Philip Fisher founded Fisher & Co., an investment counseling firm he managed until retirement at age 91 in 1999.